 Who owns and runs Pudina Khet?

-The reserve is privately owned and managed by Abhay Nautiyal, who has developed it over the years as a model for sustainable living, organic farming and biodiversity conservation in the Hathipaon hills.
+The reserve is privately owned and managed by Abhay Nautiyal.
+He has developed it as a working organic farm and biodiversity reserve in the Hathipaon hills above Mussoorie.

 How is this different from other Mussoorie walks?

 Pudina Khet is off the standard tourist trail.
-It is small, quiet, privately cared for, and built around eco-conscious living — part working farm, part forest, part classroom.
-You meet the people behind the project, not just a ticket counter.
+It is small, quiet, and privately run, with a focus on aromatic herbs, medicinal plants and Himalayan birds.
+You meet the people behind the reserve, not just a ticket counter.

 Is the walk suitable for children and older guests?

 Yes.
 The terraced sections are gentle and the forest trail can be shortened on request.
-We recommend it from age 6 and upwards, and older guests comfortable with light hill walking will enjoy it fully.
+We recommend it from age 6 and up.
+Older guests comfortable with light hill walking will manage it fine.

 Can we visit without staying at Pahadi House?